V8V88V8V88/BudgetWiser/README.md

 # BudgetWise

 BudgetWise is a simple command-line application written in Rust that helps you track your income and expenses.
-It allows you to add income and expenses, view a summary of your financial status, and stores your data in a JSON file.
+It allows you to add income and expenses, view a summary of your financial status, and store your data in a JSON file.

 ## Features

-- Add income amounts.
+- **Add Income**: Track your income by adding amounts.
+- **Add Expenses**: Categorize and track expenses with categories and amounts.
+- **View Summary**: Get a summary of your total income, total expenses, and net income.
+- **List Expenses**: View all recorded expenses with their categories and amounts.
-- Add expenses categorized by type.
+- **Remove Expense**: Remove expenses by specifying their category.
+- **Clear Data**: Clear all saved income and expenses.
-- Calculate total expenses and net income.
+- **Summary by Category**: View a breakdown of total expenses by category.
-- Data is saved in a JSON file for persistence.
+- **Data Persistence**: All data is saved in a JSON file for persistence.

 ## Requirements